jasontaylordev/CleanArchitecture/README.md

 For example, to add a new migration from the root folder:

  `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\WebUI --output-dir Data\Migrations`

+## Deploy

+The template includes a full CI/CD pipeline.
+The pipeline is responsible for building, testing, publishing and deploying the solution to Azure.
+If you would like to learn more, read the [deployment instructions](https://github.com/jasontaylordev/CleanArchitecture/wiki/Deployment).

 ## Technologies